-This version of the Gender Based Violence Pocket Guide and the accompanying mobile application were produced in 2020 with financial support from UNICEF and UN Women.
-It is based on the original English version of the globally endorsed interagency resource, and has been adapted for the Ethiopian context.
-The adaptation and translation of the Pocket Guide was led by UNICEF.
-UNFPA, UN Women, and the Ministry of Women, Children, and Youth (MoWCY) with additional technical support from specialists from the International Rescue Committee, the Child Protection and Gender Based Violence Area of Responsibility, and the PSEA Network in Ethiopia.
-The addition of information within the Ethiopian context, referral resources and local terminology were key adaptions made.
+This version of the Gender Based Violence Pocket Guide was produced in 2023 with support from UN RCO, UNICEF, UN Women, WHO, UNFPA, and UNHCR in Tanzania.
+It is based on the original English version of the globally endorsed inter-agency resource and has been adapted for the Tanzanian context.
+The adaptation and translation of the Pocket Guide was led by the Tanzania PSEA Network with additional technical support from genderbased violence (GBV) and violence against children (VAC) specialists.
+The addition of information within the Tanzanian context, referral resources, and local terminology were key adaptations made.